valory-xyz/autonolas-governance/README.md

 The deployment of contracts to the test- and main-net is split into step-by-step series of scripts for more control and checkpoint convenience.
 The description of deployment procedure can be found here: [deployment](https://github.com/valory-xyz/autonolas-governance/blob/main/scripts/deployment).

+The finalized contract ABIs for deployment and their number of optimization passes are located here: [ABIs](https://github.com/valory-xyz/autonolas-governance/blob/main/abi).

 ## Audits
 The audit is provided as development matures.
 The latest audit report can be found here: [audits](https://github.com/valory-xyz/autonolas-governance/blob/main/audits).